 I’ve talked to you before about how much we love pancakes in our house.
 They’re a favorite weekend treat and the kids just love to help me make them.
 There’s nothing like a hot stack of buttermilk pancakes to get everyone out of bed in the morning.

-So, knowing our way around them as we do, I thought it was time we try our hand at a Swedish pancakes recipe!
+So, knowing our way around them as we do, I thought it was time we try our hand at a traditional Swedish pancakes recipe!

 Recipe Ingredients